aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 The library we will be using to set it up the PWA is [next-pwa](https://github.com/shadowwalker/next-pwa).
 Next-pwa is a plugin for Next.js that allows you to add PWA support to your app with ease.

-To get started, we need to it up in our Next.js project.
+To get started, we need to set it up in our Next.js project.
 These steps follow a pretty standard process, but I'll walk you through them here.

 ### Installation